jaimegc/Covid19Tracker/README.md

 ## Introduction

 Covid19 Tracker is a sample Android application focused on displaying statistics using graphs.
-From a technical point of view, it has an <b>Offline-First</b> approach and uses the <b>Single Source of Truth Principle</b> ([SSOT](https://developer.android.com/jetpack/docs/guide#truth)).
+From a technical point of view, it has an <b>Offline-First</b> approach and uses the <b>Single Source of Truth</b> ([SSOT](https://developer.android.com/jetpack/docs/guide#truth)) principle.
 Also, it has been built to play with a huge database and <b>Flow </b> streams trying to find the best performance.
 Although some technical decisions have only been taken to practice some new Android concepts for me.

 ## Technical summary

+- [Offline-First](https://applikeysolutions.com/blog/the-offline-first-approach-to-mobile-app-development): The offline-first apps, while still requiring a connection to the servers, don't need a constant internet connection.
+The data from servers is downloaded to the user's device and can still be accessed offline.
+- [Single Source of Truth (SSOT)](https://developer.android.com/jetpack/docs/guide#truth): It is the practice of structuring information models and associated schemata such that every data element is stored exactly once.
+You can have an offline app and be sure your data always use one source and that is your database.
 - [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/): A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.
   - [zip](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/zip.html): Zips values from the current flow (this) with other flow using provided transform function applied to each pair of values.
 The resulting flow completes as soon as one of the flows completes and cancel is called on the remaining flow.
   - [combine](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/combine.html): Returns a Flow whose values are generated with transform function by combining the most recently emitted values by each flow.